KingRocco21/AlwaysSprint-Amethyst/README.md

-# This mod has been replaced my my ToggleSprint mod: [ToggleSprint-Amethyst](https://github.com/KingRocco21/ToggleSprint-Amethyst)
+# This mod has been replaced by my ToggleSprint mod: [ToggleSprint-Amethyst](https://github.com/KingRocco21/ToggleSprint-Amethyst)

 ## Why should I install this mod if I can just add W to Sprint in the `options.txt`?
 W is removed from Sprint every time you rebind a control.
 With this mod, the sprint keybind is hidden, so there are no key conflicts.